sebastiendelvolte/sebastiendelvolte/README.md

 - 👀 I’m interested in machine learning using Python
 - 🌱 I’m currently learning "Big Data Fundamentals", an online training from the University of Adelaide
 - 💞️ I’m looking to collaborate on stock market predictions
-- 📫 How to reach me
+- 📫 How to reach me : by email sebastien.delvolte@gmail.com

 <!---
 sebastiendelvolte/sebastiendelvolte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.